Are Samoyed Smart: Find Out What Type of Smarts a Samoyed Has

 It is not necessarily a strength if you want your Samoyed to be a perfectly obedient family pet.

-The types of commands your Samoyed is likely to struggle the most with will always be the commands that seem to be at war with your dog’s native instincts.
+The types of commands your Samoyed is likely to struggle with will always be the ones that seem to be at war with your dog’s native instincts.

-For instance, the common command “Stay” is a tough one for many Samoyed owners to train.
+For instance, the common command “Stay” is challenging for many Samoyed owners to train.
 Why?

-Because Samoyeds as a breed are on the move for hours upon hours per day.
-If they ever heard the command “stay” it would be once at the end of a long day of work.
+Because Samoyeds, as a breed, are on the move for hours upon hours per day.
+If they ever heard the command “stay,” it would be once at the end of a long work day.

-Samoyeds just don’t get why they need to “stay” when they are bred to run and chase and haul and hunt and herd.
+Samoyeds just don’t understand why they need to “stay” when they are bred to run, chase, haul, hunt, and herd.

 The Famous Samoyed Boredom Factor in Dog Training

-Samoyed dogs are working dogs for whom no two days are ever exactly alike.
+Samoyed dogs are working dogs for whom no two days are identical.
 In their native working dog roles, danger or opportunity could lurk around every bend.
 Closing their eyes for a second could get them or their mushers (sled dog humans) killed.

-When seen through your dog’s eyes, it makes more sense why long, repetitive training sessions might be perceived as incredibly boring and dull – well worth ignoring.
+When seen through your dog’s eyes, it makes more sense why long, repetitive training sessions might be perceived as dull – well worth ignoring.

-In fact, as the Samoyed Club of America points out, a bored Samoyed has a well-documented habit of literally chewing the hair off their limbs and tail just to have something to do!
+In fact, as the Samoyed Club of America points out, a bored Samoyed has a well-documented habit of chewing the hair off their limbs and tail to have something to do!

-But just because your Samoyed refuses to obey a training command does not in any way mean your dog does not know what you want them to do.
-Saying it again and again and again probably won’t improve the situation because your Samoyed will then get bored.
+But just because your Samoyed refuses to obey a training command does not mean your dog does not know what you want them to do.
+Saying it repeatedly probably won’t improve the situation because your Samoyed will then get bored.

-This also means that over-feeding a Samoyed during training sessions as a way to motivate continued learning is a very real danger.
-The last thing you need is a bored, stubborn Samoyed who is also now fat!
+This also means that over-feeding a Samoyed during training sessions to motivate continued learning is a real danger.
+The last thing you need is a bored, stubborn Samoyed, who is also now fat!

 This is why expert dog trainers like Ty the Dog Guy recommend that you enroll your dog in training in puppyhood and preferably the day you bring your puppy home.

-This is the best way to avoid having your puppy develop unwelcome habits that become much harder to get rid of when your Samoyed becomes an adult.
+This is the best way to avoid having your puppy develop unwelcome habits that become much harder to eliminate when your Samoyed becomes an adult.

 Keep training sessions short and focused.
-Set out your training treats for the day and don’t exceed that amount.
-Make sure you find creative ways to present the same information so you keep your dog guessing and engaged.
+Set out your daily training treats, and don’t exceed that amount.
+Ensure you find creative ways to present the same information to keep your dog guessing and engaged.

-Be firm and consistent in terms of your own behavior and role as the trainer.
-It can also help to have everyone in the family participate in training, as the Samoyed is a breed that can have a tendency to bond more closely with one person only.
+Be firm and consistent in your behavior and role as the trainer.
+It can also help to have everyone in the family participate in training, as the Samoyed is a breed that can tend to bond more closely with one person only.

 A Busy Samoyed Is a Happy Samoyed